How Often Is My Credit Score Updated?

 • New credit applications you've made or new loan or credit accounts you've opened

-• If you use Experian Boost®ø, your credit scores based on Experian data can also reflect your utility and cellphone payments.
+• If you use Experian Boost®ø, your credit scores based on Experian data can also reflect eligible utility, cellphone, streaming, insurance and online rent payments

 How Often Do Creditors Report to Bureaus?

-Each creditor reports to the bureaus according to its own schedule—typically every 30 to 45 days.
-Reports are seldom made to all three bureaus at the same time; for example, a given creditor might send a report to Experian this week but not get it to TransUnion until next week (or vice-versa).
+Each creditor reports to the bureaus according to its own schedule, typically once a month.
+Reports aren't necessarily made to all three bureaus at the same time; for example, a given creditor might send a report to Experian this week but not get it to TransUnion until next week (or vice versa).

+You may notice that your credit score fluctuates week to week or month to month.
 Exactly how much your score will change with each update depends on how much your credit card balances fluctuate, how often you apply for and open new accounts, and whether you're keeping up with bill payments.
-Some score differences are also attributable to the specific credit scoring system used to calculate the score—FICO® Score or VantageScore®, for instance—and even which version of the specific scoring system is used.

 If you were to check your credit score every day, no matter which credit scoring system was used, it would be normal to see the score move up and down a bit.
 Rather than worrying about these small fluctuations, your focus should be on long-term score improvement.